 The 3-board limit is a hard restriction.
 Users cannot create a fourth board without upgrading to a paid plan.
 Existing boards remain accessible but new boards cannot be created.
 This affects users who work on multiple projects simultaneously.

-Miro Paid Pricing (January 2026): Starter plan at $8 per user per month (billed annually), Business plan at $16 per user per month, Enterprise pricing is custom.
+Miro Paid Pricing (January 2026): Plus plan at $8 per user per month (billed annually), Business plan at $16 per user per month, Enterprise pricing is custom.

 FigJam Overview